eddebc/python-dns-over-tls/README.md

 ## future-work

-- run docker container as non root user. / prio 1
+- run docker container as non root user.
+- Add support for threads handelling more than one request and dying to conserve resources.
 - Add UDP handelling
 - Add Caching
 - Add Proper logging